 Let’s use the LDP utility to take a look at what actually happens when an object is deleted.
 Assisting me in this endeavor will be Delete Q. Me, my handy PowerShell-generated demo user account.

-Looks like a happy, healthy user account ready to participate in a demonstrative adventure.
+It looks like a happy, healthy user account ready to participate in a demonstrative adventure.
 Sadly, as mentioned in the previous paragraph, I’m going to delete my poor user account for science.

 Now that it’s gone, you may have trouble finding our dead-but-not-gone user account.
 LDP needs a nudge before it will show deleted objects.
 Within LDP, click the Options menu and select Controls.
 Within the Controls dialog box, open the Load Predefined dropdown, select Return deleted objects, and click OK.